crrashh1542/crrashh1542/README.md

 ### 👀 Preferences
   - I am a fan of **Jay Chou and JJ Lin**, and loves Chinese song while not so interested in foreign ones.
-  - I am keen on watching bangumis esp. ones about daily life (e.g. my favorite **Kobayashi-san Chi no Meidoragon**).p
+  - I am keen on watching bangumis esp. ones about daily life (p.s.
+I love **Kobayashi-san Chi no Meidoragon** best!!!).
-  - I like games with higher degree of freedom or marvelous stories.
+  - I like video games with higher degree of freedom or marvelous stories.
   - I always stay fresh on new things ~~and willing to learn them~~.

 ### 🖥️ Programming status